mozilla/legal-docs/firefox_privacy_notice/en-US.md

 # Firefox Browser Privacy Notice

-March 21, 2014
+April 15, 2014
 {: datetime="2014-03-21" }

 We care about your privacy.
 When Firefox sends information to Mozilla (thatâ€™s us), our [privacy policy](http://www.mozilla.org/en-US/privacy/) describes how we handle that information.

 ## Things you should know

-Firefox automatically connects to us and our service providers to provide the features below.
+Firefox automatically connects to us and our service providers to provide updates, security, Snippets, Firefox Health Report and other features.

 * Browser and add-ons updates {: #auto-updates }